mileeeeeeeeeeeeee/E-commerce-Sales-and-Supply-Chain-Dashboard/README.md

 # E-commerce-Sales-and-Supply-Chain-Dashboard

 ## Background
 The digital era has completely changed the way people buy and sell products.
-Over the past decade, online shopping has become part of everyday life, drivig the rapid rise of various e-commerce platforms.
-This shift not only influences how consumer behave but also reshape how businesses operate
+Over the past decade, online shopping has become part of everyday life, driving the rapid rise of various e-commerce platforms.
+This shift not only influences how consumer behave but also reshape how businesses operate.

 E-commerce allows business, especially B2B companies, to reach customer all around the world.
 However, this convenience also comes with new challenges in managing supply chain operations such as ensuring timely shipments, maintaining accurate inventory, and monitoring delivery performance.

 ## Data Description
-This dashboard utilizes the DataCo Supply Chain which can be accesed through this [link](https://data.mendeley.com/datasets/8gx2fvg2k6/5) or repository.
+This dashboard utilizes the DataCo Supply Chain which can be accessed through this [link](https://data.mendeley.com/datasets/8gx2fvg2k6/5) or repository.
 The dataset contains 52 columns and 180k rows of transactional and logistic records.
-DataCo primarily sells three type of products clothing, sports, and electronic supplies, with product categories that may vary over time.
+DataCo primarily sells three type of products (Clothing, Sports, and Electronic Supplies), with product categories that may vary over time.
 The dataset covers transactions from January 2015 to January 2018, which also serves as the time constraint for this dashboard.

 ## Objective
-Based on the background, the dashboard will be created to help the Supply Chain Management tracks how sales, profit, and delivery performance evolve over time.
+Based on the background, the dashboard was created to help the Supply Chain Management tracks how sales, profit, and delivery performance evolve over time.
 Through this dashboard, the team can quickly **spot inefficiencies in e-commerce performance, monitor key metrics, and plan improvements that lead to more efficient and reliable operations.**

 ## Building the Dashboard
 ### Data Understanding